iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 > Useless did not download in openable format with screen icon and no clear instructions how to do this<br> :date: __2020-12-17 21:22:12__

 > It won't work never get number<br> :date: __2020-12-05 07:21:05__

-> Didn't recognise QR codes at a pub and at the Australian National Museum.
-Strange as other QR code reader redirected me to this Canberra Check in app anyway.
-Android / Oppo<br> :date: __2020-11-25 22:13:55__

-> Won't install!!
-Running a Samsung Note 10 so shouldn't be a compatibility issue!!<br> :date: __2020-11-14 04:53:26__